emersion/mako/README.md

 `mako` can be extensively configured and customized - feel free to read more using the command `man 5 mako`

-You can also check out the example config file [here](https://github.com/emersion/mako/tree/master/examples/config)

 For control of mako during runtime, `makoctl` can be used; see `man makoctl`

 ## Building